jfrog/saas-log-streamer-resources/azure/README.md

 ]'
 ```

-After posting logs they can be discovered in MS Sentinel.
+After posting logs they can be discovered in MS Sentinel and in Log Analytics workspace.